xavierdmello/Surge/README.md

 -- urgent:
-- fix borrowTarget() not including interest on the borrow
+- fix borrowTarget() not including interest on the borrow, but make sure to take into account bad debt
 - check rounding math, look into rounding down